Computation of attractor dimension and maximal sums of Lyapunov exponents using polynomial optimization: Optimization problems and SOS relaxations

-Representations of $\Mu_k$ as time averages over the projected tangent space dynamics~\cref{eq:projectedaugmented} have often appeared in the study of stochastic dynamics, where they are called Furstenberg–Khasminskii formulas \cite[chapter 6]{Arnold_1998}.
-(In the stochastic case, $\Phi_k$ is defined with additional terms and is averaged with respect to stationary measures.)
+Expressions for $\Mu_k$ in terms of the projected tangent space dynamics~\cref{eq:projectedaugmented} have often appeared in the study of stochastic dynamics, where they are called Furstenberg–Khasminskii formulas \cite[chapter 6]{Arnold_1998}.
+In the stochastic case, the formula~\cref{eq:Sigmak Phik} differs by additional terms in $\Phi_k$, and the averaging is with respect to stationary measures.